kumuluz/kumuluzee-samples/servlet/README.md

 The example uses docker to build and run the microservices.

-1. Build the samples using maven:
+1. Build the sample using maven:

     ```bash
+    $ cd servlet
     $ mvn clean package
     ```

 2. Run the sample:

     ```bash
-    $ cd servlet
     $ java -cp target/classes:target/dependency/* com.kumuluz.ee.EeApplication
     ```